jradd/django-newproj-template/readme.md

 ### Stylesheets Created

 This project utilizes the [Compass](http://compass-style.org) [SASS](http://sass-lang.com) framework and creates a stylesheet directory following the requirements of that application.
-CSS files will be created in the appropriate spots the first time you run either ``compass watch static_media/stylesheets`` or ``compass compile static_media/stylesheets``.
-The [bash shortcut ``cw``](#compass) is set up to reduce keyboard fatigue.
+CSS files will be created in the appropriate spots the first time you run either `compass watch static_media/stylesheets` or `compass compile static_media/stylesheets`.
+The [bash shortcut `cw`](#compass) is set up to reduce keyboard fatigue.

 #### _base.sass

 This is where mixins and variables are defined.
-This also imports compass to the project.
+This also imports compass to the project as well as the [Susy](http://susy.oddbird.net) responsive grid.

 #### screen.sass

 The main stylesheet.
-This imports ``_base.sass``, calls a reset and begins defining the styles for elements, classes and ids.
+This imports `_base.sass`, calls a reset and begins defining the styles for elements, classes and ids.

 #### print.sass

 A stylesheet specifically for print styling.
-Meant to be used in a way that styles defined here override ``screen.sass``.
+Meant to be used in a way that styles defined here override `screen.sass`.

-* In ``myproject/static_media/stylesheets/sass/print.sass``, replace ``siteURL.com`` with the site's domain name.
+* In `myproject/static_media/stylesheets/sass/print.sass`, replace `siteURL.com` with the site's domain name.

 #### ie.sass